Revised January 31, 2020

 a.
 Personally Identifiable Information

-We may disclose Personally Identifiable Information to attorneys, collection agencies, or law enforcement authorities to address potential violations of our Acceptable Use Policy, other contract violations, or illegal behavior.
-We disclose any information demanded in a court order or otherwise required by law or to prevent imminent harm to persons or property.
+We may disclose Personally Identifiable Information to attorneys, collection agencies, or law enforcement authorities to address potential violations of our agreements and other policies, other contract violations, or illegal behavior.
+We disclose any information demanded in a court order or otherwise required by law or to prevent imminent harm to persons or property..

 b.
 Non-Personally Identifiable Information